Face Covering FAQs

 - Where can I get a face covering?

 While cloth face coverings are being sold by a range of retailers and available to purchase online, you can also make them at home from regular household items.
-CDC has released resources on how to make a face covering from items like bandanas and t-shirts.
-A video showing the steps is also available.
+The CDC has released resources on different types of masks and how to use them.

 - Is a face shield an appropriate substitute to a face covering?